 - 1. Each student will be issued a hospital identification (ID) badge with photo during orientation to the College. - 2.
 The ID badge is required and expected to be worn in a visible place above the waist at all times when in the hospital or College. - 3.
-In addition, the ID badge provides a discount to students when purchasing food in the hospital cafeteria. - 4.
 Identification Badge Replacement: Lost, damaged or worn ID badges must be replaced.
 The student must notify the College of Nursing's front desk that their ID badge needs to be replaced.
 A member of the College will complete the electronic request for a new badge.
 The ticket must include the student's name, identification number, and reason for the badge request.
-Replacement fee for the lost badge is \$10.00.
-Students may pick up new badges/return old badges at the Office of Patient Experience Monday-Friday between the hours of 0730-1600. - 5.
-New badges may be purchased in the Security Department of the Hospital. - 6.
-Identification badges must be returned to the College administration upon graduation or termination from the program.
+Students may pick up new badges/return old badges at Security Office or Room 11123, Monday-Friday between the hours of 0730-1600. - 4.
+Identification badges should be returned to the College administration upon graduation or termination from the program.